Artem-Shapovalov/sea/docs/design.md

 8. Change the project include paths.
 9. Install and manage libraries and tools from the repository in the current project.
 10. Manage the user-defined variables of the project.
+11. Specify the sea project file if needed.

 # App

+This part manages all user interface and core components.
+The only component, that have it's inner control logic.

+The sea lifecycle, briefly:

+1. Parse CLI commands with user interface CLI component.
+Decide what to do.
+2. Find and read global config file, update the global settings.
+3. Find and read local project file, update the global settings.
+4. Start the interactive mode or do what the user requested with CLI arguments.
+5. Catch the interactive mode requests and handle it.
+6. Exit at the job end in case of CLI command, or when user quits with interactive mode.

 ## Expressions